PrathamSahani/Zeotap_Assignment/README.md

 python manage.py migrate
 ```

-### 6️⃣ Create a Superuser (Optional)
+### 6️⃣ Create a Superuser
-You can create a superuser to manage the system via Django's admin panel:
+You can create a superuser to manage the database via Django's admin panel:
 ```bash
 python manage.py createsuperuser
 ```
 - Follow the prompts to add a username and password of your choice.
+To access the admin panel you can visit to http://127.0.0.1:8000/admin/ url and see database.

 ## 🌐 Real-Time Weather Monitoring